Æ

 • The child/youth is a resident of the Regional Municipality of Niagara

-• Programs/services are available from birth-age 21, dependent on the specific program
+• Programs/services are available from birth to age 21, depending on the specific program

 • The child/youth must have a suspected or diagnosed physical, developmental and/or communication delay or disability

-• Please refer to our programs and services listing for program-specific eligibility criteria.
+• You may also refer to our programs and services listing for program-specific eligibility criteria.

 Parents and Legal Guardians